 - 3 cloves garlic

-- Place chicken under the broiler to cook.
-After 4-5 minutes take the baking sheet out, turn the skewers over, drizzle another ¼ cup peanut sauce on top, and cook for 4 or 5 more minutes or until cooked all the way through.
+- Place oven rack at the highest setting and set the broiler to high.
+Broil chicken until partially cooked (4-5 minutes).
+Take the baking sheet out, turn the skewers over, drizzle another ¼ cup peanut sauce on top, and cook through (4-5 minutes).